Widening access programmes and support for Pre 16

 - Pupil who is a carer for a family member

-We are one of twelve partners that form the collaborative programme, Shaping Futures.
+We are one of twelve partners that form the collaborative programme, Shaping Futures as part of the Uni-Connect Programme.
 We deliver activities designed to raise aspirations and provide impartial HE information, advice and guidance to 14-18 year old learners from the Liverpool city region, to support them in fulfilling their educational potential.
-Our particular focus is on raising GCSE academic attainment for maths and English through mentoring sessions and GCSE Maths Club.
-We also support those wishing to progress onto performing arts-based subjects through cultural outreach events.
+Our particular focus is on raising GCSE academic attainment in mathematics through mentoring sessions and GCSE Maths Club.
+This allows students to progress into HE with the required qualifications.

 Mentoring in schools for groups identified as under-represented in higher education.

 For this programme, pupils are paired with current LJMU student advocates to receive pastoral and academic support.
 The mentoring programme aims to build confidence while raising aspiration and attainment and provides an insight into what life at university is like.

 In partnership with the law firm, DWF, Law Factor is our access to the professions programme.